PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

 ## Setting up networking

-Your device, running an MBL development image<!--this implies I should expect something else with other images-->, should broadcast its SSH services by default over mDNS.
+Your device should broadcast its SSH services by default over mDNS.
 All you need to do is connect the device to your local network (or to your computer if using USB networking); an IPv6 address should be automatically assigned.

-If for some reason you are unable to use IPv6 addresses, please see the section on [Assigning an IPv4 address to the device's network interface](#assigning-an-IPv4-address-to-the-network-interface).
+If you're using a device with , please see the section on [Assigning an IPv4 address to the device's network interface](#assigning-an-IPv4-address-to-the-network-interface).

 <span class="tips">See the [appendix](#appendix) for details on the mechanism MBL uses to assign IP addresses to the various interfaces on the device.</span>

-### Connecting a WaRP7 device
+### Connecting a device with a USB gadget

-To connect a PC to a WaRP7 device over USB connect the device to the PC using a USB cable.
-A new network interface, with an assigned IPv6 address, is created on the development PC.
+To connect a PC to a device over USB

+Connect the device to the PC using a USB cable.
+A new network interface is created on the development PC.

-Note that you may have to wait up to a minute for your device to fully boot before the mDNS broadcast begins.
+Linux users: You must ensure the new interface is managed by Networkmanager.

 ### Connecting a Raspberry Pi 3 device